Anarchism in Brazil: Repression and disputes with the Communist Party of Brazil (PCB)

-Some anarchist militants, such as Domingos Passos, Domingos Brás, Pedro A. Motta, José Maria Fernandes Varella, Nicolau Paradas, Nino Martins and José Alves do Nascimento, were sent to the penal colony of Clevelândia do Norte, on the border with French Guiana, with ordinary prisoners, unemployed and rebel soldiers.
+Some anarchist militants, such as Domingos Passos, Domingos Brás, Pedro A. Motta, José Maria Fernandes Varella, Nicolau Paradas, Nino Martins and José Alves do Nascimento, were sent to the penal colony of Clevelândia, on the border with French Guiana, with ordinary prisoners, unemployed and rebel soldiers.
 Survivors from Clevelândia reported having experienced unsanitary situations, hunger, torture and forced labor.
 In four years, of the 946 prisoners sent there, 491 died, including the anarchist militants Pedro A. Motta and José Alves do Nascimento.
 Some, like Domingos Brás and Domingos Passos, managed to escape, crossing the river Oiapoque, arriving on the side of French Guiana and leaving for Belém do Pará.
 Both militants who died in Clevelândia and survivors of the penal colony were later remembered as martyrs by Brazilian anarchists.

 At the same time that Bernardes repressed the workers' movement in general, and anarchism in particular, he also took some steps in the field of social legislation, creating a National Labor Council and a post of Special Curator of Accidents at Work, for the provision of free medical assistance for victims of occupational accidents; enacted laws regulating assistance and protection for the least abandoned and delinquent and prohibiting the work of minors under the age of 14; in addition to enacting a vacation law, which obliged commercial, industrial and banking establishments to grant their employees 15 days of paid vacation annually.
 It was also the government of Artur Bernardes who called a meeting to designate a representative of the working class at the International Labor Conference in 1926, which ended up appointing the anarchist Carlos Dias to represent the Brazilian workers in Geneva.
 This indication was the target of criticism by Brazilian communists.
 Carlos Dias, after returning from Geneva in August 1926, considered the Conference useless, as the various representative countries did not ratify its resolutions.

 During the persecutions of anarchists in São Paulo and Rio de Janeiro, communists were less targeted by repression, and were able to hold, in February 1925, the 2nd PCB Congress.
 In the same period, the communists began to publish the journal A Classe Operária, and managed to maintain their union publications, such as O Internacional, throughout the state of siege.
 Especially in Rio de Janeiro, the communists started to work in the unions where the anarchists had previously had greater influence.
 With the end of the state of siege in 1926, the anarchist periodical A Plebe was published again in February 1927.
 Anarchists soon sought to retake their place in the unions and refounded the old associations where they were active and which had been closed by repression.
 In this context, the dispute for the control of workers' organizations intensified again.